What are inhalants?

-The chances of an overdose are increased if inhalants are taken with other depressant drugs such as alcohol, benzodiazepines or opiates.
-Using inhalants with other depressants can affect breathing rate and the heart and blood vessels.
-Mixing drugs can also increase the risk of passing out and suffocating or choking on vomit.
+- Inhalants + alcohol, benzodiazepines or opiates: enormous strain on the body, and can affect breathing rate, the heart and blood vessels.
+May increase the risk of passing out and suffocating or choking on vomit.6

 Giving up inhalants after using them for a long time is challenging because the body has to get used to functioning without them.
-Mild symptoms begin 24-48 hours after stopping use, and may last from 2–5 days.
-Symptoms may include:
+Withdrawal symptoms usually start 24-48 hours after the last use, and may last for 2 to 5 days.4 These symptoms can include:

 - Tiredness, shakiness, tremors

-- Hallucinations and visual disorders, such as seeing spots.
+- Hallucinations and visual disorders, such as seeing spots3